-The Bond Funds currently pays interest distributions (which will be automatically reinvested in the Fund in the case of accumulation Shares).
+The Janus Henderson Institutional Overseas Bond Fund and Janus Henderson Global High Yield Bond Fund currently pay interest distributions (which will be automatically reinvested in the Funds in the case of accumulation Shares).
 No tax is deducted from interest distributions.

 A personal savings allowance exempts the first £1,000 of annual interest, including amounts taxable as interest, received or deemed to be received by UK residents, from tax in the hands of basic rate taxpayers.
 The annual exempt amount will be reduced to £500 for higher rate taxpayers and additional rate taxpayers will not receive an allowance.
-Where a Shareholder's savings income in a tax year exceeds their personal savings allowance, individual Shareholders liable to UK income tax at the basic rate (20%), higher rate (40%) or additional rate (45%) must account to HM Revenue & Customs for the applicable tax due on the gross amount of the interest distribution.
+Where a Shareholder's savings income in a tax year exceeds their personal savings allowance, individual Shareholders liable to UK income tax at the basic rate (20%), higher rate (40%) or additional rate (45%) must account to HM Revenue & Customs for the applicable tax due on the gross amount of the interest distributions.